dimfeld/website/posts/embedding_svelte.md

 # Embedding in this Site

-For this site, I came up with a pretty simple solution.
+For this site, I came up with a simple solution.
 The file [dynamicComponents.ts](https://github.com/dimfeld/website/blob/master/src/dynamicComponents.ts) maintains a catalog of all the embeddable components and exposes a function `instantiateComponents` that searches the rendered HTML for special `div` elements with information on what should go in each one.

 First, it looks for `div` elements that contain a `data-component` attribute.